A1y0sh4/Summary-of-The-State-and-Revolution/README.md

 We are in favour of the democratic republic insofar as it is, under capitalism, the form of government where the exploitation of the proletariat is least bloody.
 But the fate reserved for the people, even in the most democratic of bourgeois republics, is still wage slavery.

-Freedom, in capitalist society, always resembles what it was in the republics of ancient Greece: freedom for the slave owners.
+Freedom, in capitalist society, always resembles what it was in the republics of ancient Greece: freedom for slave owners.
 Today's wage slaves, because of capitalist exploitation, are so suffocated by want and misery that the majority of the population finds itself cut off from political and social life.
 ##
 We cannot conceive of a proletarian democracy without representative institutions and the principle of eligibility, but we can and must conceive of it without parliamentarism.